gvwilson/sensibleadventures/nardica/nardica.md

 gasping as his toolbox bumped against the wounded one.
 The purple light on its end was still blinking.

-Something scraped concrete behind them.
+Mechanical claws scraped on the concrete behind them.
 Iffy spun around as a lone sentry came around the corner.
 The now-empty micro-missile launcher on its back gave it a hunched appearance, and the fresh scratches on its side